Blog

 • Settlement Agent Fees in WA: What You'll Pay and What's Included (2026)

-Settlement Agent Fees in WA: What You’ll Pay and What’s Included (2026)
+Settlement Agent Fees in WA: What You’ll Pay Depending on Your Situation (2026)

 Conveyancing in Perth: What It Is and Why WA Does It Differently

 Conveyancing in Perth: What It Is and Why WA Does It Differently If you've searched "conveyancing Perth" and ended up confused, you're not alone.
 Most people use the word "conveyancing" without realising Western Australia has its own distinct system for handling property transfers, one that differs significantly from the eastern states.
-Here's the short answer: in Western Australia, conveyancing is performed by licensed settlement agents, not solicitors.
-For the vast majority of residential property transactions in Perth, a settlement agent is exactly who you need.
-This article [...]
+Here's the short answer: in Western Australia,"conveyancing" refers to the legal and administrative process of transferring property ownership from one person to another.
+It is carried out by licensed settlement agents, not solicitors. [...]

 What to Do if Settlement Is Delayed in WA